endor/kettu/README.md

 ## Todo
-* in firefox:
-  * periodical reload flickers, scrolls to top and seems to trigger some kind of double click on a torrent
 * show more information about files
 * show more information about peers
 * display errors, also tracker errors in tracker info + torrents list